 The Arizona Prevention Research Center Participatory Evaluation Institute (PEI) partners with organizations throughout Arizona to support participatory evaluation and research efforts for public health programs.
 The PEI employs the principles of participatory evaluation and has developed deep partnerships with organizations throughout Arizona and the border region.
 The PEI projects have a symbiotic but discrete relationship with the core research and activities of the Arizona Prevention Research Center (AzPRC).
 Many of the PEI projects grew from the relationships and activities of AzPRC Community Advisory Board members and other partners, and the participatory evaluation projects encompass many of the features of Community-Based Participatory Research for which the AzPRC is known.
-However, the PEI has fostered a unique evaluation methodology and partnerships that justifies a distinct identity which demonstrates the expertise and approach developed through our previous work.
+However, the PEI has fostered a unique evaluation methodology and partnerships that justifies a distinct identity, which demonstrates the expertise and approach developed through our previous work.
+Below is a map that demonstrates the various projects currently working with the AzPRC PEI.
+To learn more, click here.

 AzPRC PEI Methodology

-The participatory evaluation institute staff partner with organizations before, during and after the funding period.
+The participatory evaluation institute staff partner with organizations before, during, and after the funding period.
 During the grant writing process, the PEI staff meet frequently with partners to develop and refine the evaluation plan and provide input on grant activities.
 When a project is funded, we work closely with our partners using the methodology detailed in the principles of participatory evaluation.
 Once a grant period ends, we continue to work with our partners to disseminate findings and connect them to additional opportunities.
 The methodology of the AzPRC PEI is guided by the principles of participatory evaluation.
-The full list of principles can be found here.
+(A condensed version of the principles is displayed on the right, to learn more, contact the PEI team).

 Principles of Participatory Evaluation